- About Us

 Molly Peters, Undergraduate Researcher, University of Delaware

-3. Ongagna-Yhombi, S.Y. and E.F.
+3. Ongagna-Yhombi, S.Y., N.D.
+McDonald, and E.F.
 Boyd.
 2014.
 Deciphering the role of multiple betaine choline carnitine transporters in the halophile Vibrio parahaemolyticus.
 Applied and Environmental Microbiology, In Press.

 4. Haines-Menges, B.L., Whitaker, W.B., and E.F.
 Boyd.
 2014.
 The alternative sigma factor RpoE is essential for Vibrio parahaemolyticus cell envelope stress response and intestinal colonization.
-Infection and Immunity, In Press.
+Infection and Immunity, 82:3667-77.

 5. Haines-Menges, B.L., Whitaker, W.B., J.B.
 Lubin, and E.F.
 Boyd.
 2014.
 Host Sialic Acids: A delicacy for the pathogen with discerning taste.
 In Metabolism and Bacterial Virulence.
 Edited T. Conway and P. Cohen, ASM Press.
 In Press.